There are over 20,000 crypto coins in the digital currency market according to coinmarketcap, a website that tracks the value of digital currencies.

 With the increasing number of crypto wallets on the market, it can be tricky to find the most suitable one.
 To help you choose right, I’ll be reviewing 5 of my best bitcoin wallets in Canada and provide some helpful information about using crypto wallets.

-Best Crypto Wallets In Canada
+Best Crypto and Bitcoin Wallets in Canada

 1. Trezor Model T